ingEze/txtspy/docs/en/README.md

 ```bash
 txtspy scan <directory> [options]
 ```
-> If no option is provided, the `scan` command displays the structure of the specified directory and highlights which files are readable or unreadable based on their extensions.
+> If no option is provided, the `scan` command displays the structure of the specified directory and highlights which files are readable or unreadable based on their file extensions.

 Options:
 - `--search <word>`: Search for a specific word in all files in the directory
 - `--comments`: Extract and display comments from all code files in the directory
-- `--strict`: Use with --comments to enforce proper comment formatting (default mode)
+- `--no-strict`: Use with --comments to enforce proper comment formatting (default mode: *strict*)
+- `--ignore <directory>, -I <directory>`: Specify a directory name to ignore during scanning

 Example:
 ```bash